-If you’re sick of the computer screen, I offer some in-person therapy appointments in my Dallas office.
+If you’re sick of the computer screen, I offer in-person therapy appointments in my Dallas, Texas office.
 Or if you’d rather see a therapist from the comfort of your home, we can do that too.
+I offer virtual therapy in most US states.

-This technology allows us to meet safely during the pandemic and beyond, as many people find it to be a convenient and accessible way to participate in therapy.
+Many people find video therapy to be a convenient and accessible way to get help.
 If you worry that you don’t have a private space to talk from your home or office, I’m happy to brainstorm alternate options with you.
 Some people meet with me for video sessions from their parked cars or on walks around their neighborhoods.
 We can come up with a solution that works for you.
 Or, as always, you are also welcome in my Dallas office.

 My practice offers: